 Method 1: You can drag the Sales Measure from Measures Region to Text area in Marks region.
 From the below screenshot you can observe the Text area is highlighted.

 Method 2: You can drag the Sales Measure from Measures Region to tableau report region.
 From the below screenshot you can observe that Abc Row field border is highlighted with black solid colour and displays the Show me text.
 You can choose your own method

 Once you placed the State column and Metric values, Tableau Report region will show the basic table report as shown below.

 Show Me in Tableau Report

-Once you click on Show Me button, a drop down window will be displayed with available Charts.
-Although there are many charts, only few are active and remaining are Grayed out because Tableau Desktop will analyze our table report and shows the possibilities.
+Once you click on Show Me button, a drop-down window will be displayed with available Charts.
+Although there are many charts, only a few are active and remaining are Grayed out because Tableau Desktop will analyze our table report and shows the possibilities.
 To demonstrate, we are selecting Data bar as shown below

-Once we selected, Our table report will automatically converted to Tableau Data bar as shown below.
+Once we selected, Our table report will automatically be converted to the Tableau Data bar as shown below.